Air pollution in Delhi: Control measures

 In October 2020, Delhi authorities established a 10-member air pollution control team working in a dedicated conference room.
 They examine complaints received through the "Green Delhi" mobile app.
 As of 2020, they also regulate construction dust and ban diesel generators.
 Air pollution is an issue of special concern during the COVID-19 pandemic because the virus can damage people's lungs and make them less able to cope with pollution.

 Longer term measures

 On 25 November 2017, the Supreme Court of India banned the sale of firecrackers in Delhi to alleviate pollution.

 In another measure, the extremely polluting Badarpur power plant was permanently shut down on 15 October 2018.
-Recently in October, 2020 union environment ministry has formed a commission for Air Quality Management in National capital region and Adjoining Area Ordinance.
+In October, 2020 the union environment ministry formed a commission for Air Quality Management in the National capital region and Adjoining Area Ordinance.

+In 2023, the Supreme Court advised the Punjab Government to reconsider the Punjab Preservation of Subsoil Water Act, 2009, a state law aimed at conserving groundwater.
+The law prohibits sowing of paddy seeds before 10 May every year and transplantation before 10 June.
+It allows the crop to be sown only during the monsoon months and as a result encourages stubble burning due to restricted cultivation period.

+Great Smog of 2016-2017

+The Great Smog of Delhi was a severe air-pollution event in New Delhi and adjoining areas in the National Capital Territory of India.
+Air pollution in 2016 peaked on both PM2.5 and PM10 levels.
+It was reported as one of the worst levels of air quality in Delhi since 1980.